ISTAFAMARSHALL/Game-To-Do-List/README.md

 ### Installation

-This project was bootstrapped with [Create React App]
+This project was bootstrapped with [Create React App] and meant to be used with a database

 1. Fork and clone repo

+2. Fork and Clone repo of database link: https://github.com/ISTAFAMARSHALL/phase-3-sinatra-react-project

 2. In the project directory, you can run:
     a. `npm install`